 writing it.
 The story was such fun, and so different from my adult

 fiction, that I found myself spending a lot of time on it.
 Now, I’m

 sure glad I did!

-A. Because of your interest, I recently finished a short story called "The Son of Sobek" in which Carter Kane meets Percy Jackson.
+A. Because of your interest, I recently wrote a short story called "The Son of Sobek" in which Carter Kane meets Percy Jackson.
 It's tons of fun!
 In the US, you can find this story in the back of the paperback edition of The Serpent's Shadow, available May 2013.
-It will also be available as an e-single later in the summer.
-More details to come.
-Some day, I might write a full-length novel crossover combining the two worlds, but remember that each novel takes one year to write, and I have a lot of other books I have to write first!
+The digital version is available as of June 18.
+Some day, I might write a full-length novel crossover combining the two worlds, but remember that each novel takes one year to write, and I have a lot of other books to write first!

 A: The website has a ton of information for school reports.
 Check here for biographical information on me.
 Read an interview with me here.
 If you need a picture of me, or pictures of the book covers, you can use these for your report.
 These are just to get you started.
 There’s much more.
 I can’t do individual interviews for school reports, but do some searching around the website and you should find everything you need.
 And please be careful of using Wikipedia.
 It's very often wrong.
 Good luck with your project!

 A: The only bad part about the books being so popular is that it has gotten very difficult for me to accommodate requests for signed books.
 I always pre-sign several thousand books that are sent to various bookstores.
 You may be able to snag one that way if you order from your favorite bookseller.
 I also post my public events on my web calendar.
 Most of these events happen around the time a new book is released.
 If you don’t live close to an event, you can contact a store that is hosting me and preorder signed books.
 Most stores that host an event for me will take your order, get your books signed on the day I do my event, then ship the books to you.